RetroReversing/retroReversing/categories/misc/Conferences.md

 * Roundtables - Panel of experts talking about a specific talking and maybe answering audience questions
 * Sponsored Sessions - Presumably lectures that were not voted on but instead paid to present

-All the talks from the first day of the "Classic" Computer Developers Conference are in the table below.
+All the talks from the two days of the "Classic" Computer Developers Conference are in the table below.
 If you know of any links to videos, slides, reviews or even notes from any of the sessions please add them to the Notes column in the table.

 Title | Presenter | Type | Notes
 ---|---|---|---